Hamilton police arrest one suspect, search for second in shooting death of Good Samaritan

 Yosif Al-Hasnawi – described by police as a brave young man who was trying to do the right thing – was shot when he tried to intervene as two men were accosting an older man in downtown Hamilton on Saturday night.

-Police say they arrested a 20-year-old man in connection with the shooting around 3:30 a.m. on Monday and charged him with accessory after the fact to murder.
+Police say they arrested a 20-year-old man in connection with the shooting at about 3:30 a.m. on Monday and charged him with accessory after the fact to murder.

-A second suspect, who police said was the alleged shooter, was still being sought and police said they were in the process of applying for a warrant for second-degree murder.
+They say a second-degree murder warrant has been issued for Dale Burningsky King, 19, who is alleged to be the shooter.
+Detectives say he should be considered armed and dangerous.

 The two suspects turned on Al-Hasnawi when the 19-year-old tried to help an older stranger, police said.